mikelucid/laravel-tags/README.md

-# Add tags and taggable behaviour to a Laravel app
+# Add tags and taggable behaviour to a Laravel app ( FORK: Without Translations )

+// Important Note:
+This is a fork from [Spatie/laravel-tags](github.com/spatie/laravel-tags) to remove the translations as many other would need this.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/spatie/laravel-tags.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-tags)
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/spatie/laravel-tags/run-tests?label=tests)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-tags.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-tags)

+// README

 This package offers taggable behaviour for your models.
 After the package is installed the only thing you have to do is add the `HasTags` trait to an Eloquent model to make it taggable.